 All first-time, fulltime students as defined in the General Baccalaureate Requirements are required to complete the "Windows to the World" (W2W) requirement, GSW's global learning initiative to prepare GSW graduates to gain intercultural communication skills to engage successfully and appropriately in today's global environment.
 Students are required to attend six W2W events.
 Students have a variety of W2W experiences to choose from throughout their academic program.
 Upon completion of six W2W programs, students are enrolled in the W2W capstone INTL 3900, during which they will complete a general assessment of the events they attended in order to complete the degree requirement.
 Windows to the World provides opportunities to engage in stimulating intercultural experiences both on campus and through education abroad.
-For more information on the W2W programs/w2w .
+For more information on the W2W program and degree requirement see this website.